Side-heated Rayleigh-B\'enard Convection: Introduction

-As a model system, Rayleigh-B\'{e}nard convection (RBC) has been extensively studied \cite{tilgner1993temperature, belmonte1994temperature, niemela2000turbulent, funfschilling2005heat, ahlers2009heat, doi:10.1146/annurev.fluid.010908.165152}, for its vastly broad applications in geophysics \cite{zhong2005thermal, meakin2010geological, huang_zhong_zhang_mertz_2018}, solar physics \cite{nordlund1985solar,stein1989topology}, atmospheric science \cite{vallis2017atmospheric, emanuel1994atmospheric}, ocean dynamics \cite{vallis2017atmospheric, jorgensen1989vertical}, and many industrial processes \cite{incropera2007fundamentals}.
-In RBC, a domain of fluid is heated from below and cooled at the top, which causes hot fluid to ascend and cold fluid to descend.
-As the the warm and cold fluids move between the top and bottom plates, they effectively create an upward heat flux passing through the domain.
-At a fixed bottom-to-top temperature difference, this convective heat transfer rate $Q_{conv}$ is much greater than that would pass through a quiescent fluid body, $Q_{cond}$, the so-called conductive heat transfer rate.
-Defined as the ratio between the convective and conductive heat transfer rates, the Nusselt number $\mbox{Nu} = Q_{conv}/ Q_{cond}$ measures the heat-passing capability in RBC, which depends on imposed control parameters such as the Rayleigh number, $\mbox{Ra} = \alpha g L^3 \Delta T / \kappa \nu$, and the Prandtl number, $\mbox{Pr} = \nu/\kappa$.
-Here, $\Delta T$ is the imposed top-bottom temperature difference, and constants $g, L, \alpha, \kappa, \nu$ are the acceleration due to gravity, fluid depth, thermal expansion coefficient, thermal diffusivity and kinematic viscosity, respectively.
+\RBC{} (RBC) has been extensively studied in the past few decades \citep{tilgner1993temperature, belmonte1994temperature, niemela2000turbulent, funfschilling2005heat, ahlers2009heat, doi:10.1146/annurev.fluid.010908.165152}, for its vastly broad applications in geophysics \citep{zhong2005thermal, meakin2010geological, huang_zhong_zhang_mertz_2018,Wang2023,Huang2024}, solar physics \citep{nordlund1985solar,stein1989topology,DudokdeWit2020}, atmospheric science \citep{emanuel1994atmospheric,salmon1998lectures}, and ocean dynamics \citep{jorgensen1989vertical,vallis2006atmospheric}.
+In RBC, a domain of fluid is heated from below and cooled from above, so the near-boundary fluid is either warmed up or cooled off, leading to thermal convection.
+As the the warm and cold fluids move between the top and bottom plates, they effectively create an upward heat flux.
+At a fixed bottom-to-top temperature difference $\dT$, this convective heat transfer rate $Q_{conv}$ is much greater than that which would pass through a quiescent fluid body, $Q_{cond}$, which is the so-called conductive heat transfer rate.
+Defined as the ratio between the convective and conductive heat transfer rates, the Nusselt number $\Nu{} = Q_{conv}/ Q_{cond}$ measures the heat-passing capability in RBC, which depends on imposed control parameters such as the Rayleigh number, $\Ra{} = \alpha g L^3 \dT / (\kappa \nu)$, and the Prandtl number, $\Pr{} = \nu/\kappa$.
+Here, $g, L, \alpha, \kappa, \nu$ are the acceleration due to gravity, fluid depth, thermal expansion coefficient, thermal diffusivity, and kinematic viscosity, respectively.